 If you are looking for more things to do in Puno, what about the Jirón Lima?
 It is a pedestrian street that is filled with cafés, restaurants, travel agencies, shops, hotels, and bars.
 You can easily get from the Plaza de Armas, the main square, by heading north.
 This lively street is perfect for a relaxing afternoon stroll through the city.
 Furthermore, it links the main square to the Parque Pino.
 This park was created in 1901 in honor of Dr. Manuel Pino, a local who was regarded as a hero in the war against Chile.

 Festival of La Virgen de la Candelaria

-Around 30 km from Puno lies Sillustani where you can witness lines of chullpas, which are funerary towers.
+Around 30 km from Puno lies Sillustani where you can witness lines of Chullpas, which are funerary towers.
 They belonged to the Qolla people that were defeated by the Incas a long time ago.
-The Qollas used to bury their noble deceased in fetal position together with food and their personal belongings for their journey into the other world.
-Unfortunately, some of the chullpas are in extreme disrepair due to grave robbers and lightning.
-Usually, tours start in the afternoon, so by then it will be very crowded.
+The Qollas used to bury their noble deceased in a fetal position together with food and their personal belongings for their journey into the other world.
+Unfortunately, some of the Chullpas are in extreme disrepair due to grave robbers and lightning.
+Usually, tours start in the afternoon, so by then, it will be very crowded.
 You can also easily get a taxi and go there on your own in the morning to avoid the crowds.

 Lake Titicaca draws in countless people each year for a visit.
 The vast view and the Lake Titicaca mystery make it undoubtedly a must-see destination while your stay in Peru.
 It is believed that the Sun God Tayta Inti, also known as “Padre Sol”, has sent Manco Capac and Mama Ocllo with a golden scepter to end the disorder in the world and look for a place to start a new empire, the Inca Empire.
 Both, it is said, have risen from Lake Titicaca.